 Indeed, despite the UK’s vaccine rollout being well underway, few employees are jumping at the chance to return to the workplace, and only a third of businesses plan on implementing a full return to the office, according to research from Forrester.
 Instead, what's emerging both here and around the globe is a move to a hybrid model of working, which amalgamates elements of an office-based workforce, a flexible workforce and a fully remote workforce.

-However, there are other endpoint security challenges looming on the horizon which coincide with the emergence of the post-pandemic hybrid model of working, as offices slowly reopen their doors.
+However, there are other endpoint security challenges looming on the horizon, including the emergence of the post-pandemic hybrid model of working.
 A recent example is Salesforce, which has announced that its employees will have the choice of three working models; flex, fully remote, or office-based, with its San Francisco premises set to reopen in mid-May, under the condition of proof of vaccination.
 Prior to the pandemic, around 18% of Salesforce employees were fully remote, with the company now expecting that number to eventually sit at around 20%, as the majority of employees are expected to choose a mix of home and in office.

-IT teams will have to be mindful of what kind of devices staff are using, as well as ensure that the equipment has parallel and consistent software installed - this may force some businesses to rollout fairly restrictive policies.
+IT teams will have to be mindful of what kind of devices staff are using, as well as the software they're installing – this may force some businesses to roll out fairly restrictive policies.

 Get your free guide to creating efficiencies in the warehouseFree download

 Cost savings and business benefits of using Datto Integrated SolutionsDownload now

 Support the critical role CX plays in your businessFree download